ros2java-alfred/ros2_java/README.md

 TODO
 ----

-There's a bunch of features missing, such as services, efficient intraprocess communication, DDS domain separation and QoS profiles.
+There's a bunch of features missing, efficient intraprocess communication, DDS domain separation and QoS profiles.

 Large messages would benefit from Java's NIO.